zendeskgarden/react-components/src/utils/theming/index.md

-The Garden React Compnents supports theming using build in themes.
+The Garden React Components supports theming using build in accent themes.

 Right now we only have an example theme, but the idea is to support several accent themes for each of the projects as the new branding becomes available.